 6 Tips for Couples to Survive Basic Training Apart

-If the day has come to drop off your recruit for boot camp you re probably 8230
+If the day has come to drop off your recruit for boot camp, you’re probably wondering how you’ll ever survive without them.
+Basic training is...

 If the day has come to drop off your recruit for boot camp, you’re probably wondering how you’ll ever survive without them.